Analysis: Economic pain takes toll on U.S. earnings forecasts

 Reduced demand from China and Europe has hit commodities prices and in turn the producers.
 U.S. crude oil extended losses for a fifth week on Friday and lost 8.4 percent for the week.

 The financial sector, on the other hand, stands to gain from easy comparisons.
-The sector had a 29 percent decrease in earnings in the year-ago quarter, largely because of a legal settlement with mortgage bond investors that resulted in a big loss for Bank of America Corp (BAC.N).
+The sector had a 29 percent decrease in earnings in the year-ago quarter, largely because of a legal settlement with mortgage bond investors that resulted in a big loss for Bank of America Corp.

 “Year over year it looks good because (the sector) had such a bad quarter a year ago,” said Greg Harrison, corporate earnings research analyst for Thomson Reuters.